 The tale of Mofongo begins not on the sunny shores of Puerto Rico but across the Atlantic, in the heart of Africa.
 Its essence is traced back to a similar African dish known as ‘fufu,’ a staple meal made from starchy root vegetables.
 Brought to the Caribbean by African slaves, fufu found a new identity as Mofongo, adapting to the local ingredients and tastes of Puerto Rico.

-Ingredients That Tell a Story
+Essential Ingredients for Mofongo That Tell a Story

 Plantains, the backbone of Mofongo, are indigenous to Southeast Asia but have become synonymous with Caribbean cuisine.
 In Mofongo, they are sliced, fried, and then pounded to create a dense, flavorful base.
 Garlic, introduced by Spanish settlers, and pork, a product of the Taíno and Spanish influence, are ground with plantains, infusing the dish with a robust flavor profile that is uniquely Puerto Rican.